 An arrest on marijuana charges is a big deal because you have a life ahead of you.
-If you are convicted, you could end up facing severe penalties based on drug laws in Florida, such as driver's license suspension, probation or jail time, and a lifetime criminal record.
-Our drug offense attorneys represent juveniles and adults who are arrested on marijuana charges in Orlando, and other communities throughout central Florida.
+If you are convicted, you could end up facing severe penalties based on drug statutes in Florida, such as driver's license suspension, probation or jail time, and a lifetime criminal record.
+Our drug defense attorneys represent juveniles and adults who are arrested on marijuana charges in Orlando and throughout the central Florida area.

 To schedule a free case review with an Orlando marijuana lawyer at The Umansky Law Firm, contact us online or call 407-228-3838.

 - The Guide to Getting Through My Arrest and Charges